 15. The Scottish Welfare Fund ()

 This chapter gives an outline of the basic conditions of entitlement for the main benefits and tax credits which may be relevant to the situations covered in this Handbook.
 Other chapters look at how benefits and tax credits are affected when a child comes to live with you, goes to live elsewhere or leaves local authority care.

 To check your entitlement, first use the chapter covering the circumstances that apply to you.
 This explains the specific rules that apply to benefits and tax credits in your circumstances.
 Then use this chapter for an outline of the general conditions of entitlement that apply to everyone.
 If you need more details, see CPAG’s Welfare Benefits and Tax Credits Handbook.
 Chapter 2 explains how to claim benefits and tax credits, how to challenge a decision if you disagree with it and how to make a complaint.

-In the future, the rules on some benefits (eg, disability benefits and carer's allowance) are likely to be different as responsibility for them is devolved to the Scottish parliamant.
+In the future, under the Social Security (Scotland) Act 2018, the rules on some benefits (eg, disability benefits and carer's allowance) will be different as responsibility for them is devolved to the Scottish parliament.

-Attendance allowance (AA) is a benefit for people aged 65 or over who have care needs because of a disability.
+Attendance allowance (AA) is a benefit for people who have reached pension age and who have care needs because of a disability.
 AA is not means tested and you do not have to have paid any national insurance contributions to get it.

 The Department for Work and Pensions is responsible for the administration of AA.